 Mission Innovation

-On 2 June 2021, Mission Innovation 2.0, a second phase of the initiative to intensify collective action and cooperation, was launched.
-Spain's formal membership in MI was announced within the framework of the Global Clean Energy Action Forum at the joint call of the 13th Clean Energy Ministerial and the 7th Mission Innovation in September 2022.
+On June 2, 2021, Mission Innovation 2.0 was launched, a second phase of the initiative to intensify collective action and cooperation.
+The formal accession of Spain to MI was announced within the framework of the Global Clean Energy Action Forum in the joint call of the 13th Clean Energy Ministerial and the 7th Mission Innovation in September 2022.

-The Ministry of Science, Innovation and Universities (MICIU) is leading Spanish participation in this initiative, in which it will work in coordination with other Ministries and Government institutions, such as the Ministry for the Ecological Transition and the Demographic Challenge, responsible for energy policy in Spain.
+The Ministry of Science, Innovation and Universities (MICIU) leads Spanish participation in this initiative, in which it will work in coordination with other ministries and government institutions, such as the Ministry for Ecological Transition and the Demographic Challenge, responsible for energy policy in Spain.

-By participating in Mission Innovation 2.0, Spain will be able to share knowledge with other members by cooperating in areas in which it is active throughout the entire value chain and thus speed up the climate and energy transition in a more cost-effective way, which would not be possible without the synergies offered by international cooperation.
+With participation in Mission Innovation 2.0, Spain will be able to share knowledge with other members by cooperating in areas where it has activity throughout the value chain and thus accelerate the climate and energy transition in a more cost-effective way, which would not be possible without the synergies offered by international cooperation.

 Mission Innovation